Pour on Gloss

 Click here to download our Pour On Gloss Information Sheet

-It can be Post Cured to with stand surface temperatures of 80-85C & therefore prevent marks from hot coffee cups, etc. POUR on GLOSS is not recommended for outdoor use unless it is sealed with AQUACOTE Polyurethane Clear finish which has excellent UV qualities and is extremely tough.
+It can be Post Cured to withstand surface temperatures of 80-85C & therefore prevent marks from hot coffee cups, etc. POUR on GLOSS is not recommended for outdoor use.
+Pour on Gloss can Scratch easily if used for a table or benchtop surface unless it is sealed with AQUACOTE Polyurethane Clear finish which has excellent UV qualities and is extremely tough.

 NOTE: It will not have the same high intensity or high gloss if AQUACOTED

 POUR on GLOSS is impervious to water and most household liquids and chemicals including Red Wine when fully cured.
 Spills on POUR on GLOSS can be cleaned up with a soft cloth or sponge, soap, and water.

 Pour On Gloss will gel in a few hours, however, it will not be hard enough to handle for perhaps 24 hours and even then only with care.
 After about 3 days, it will become quite hard and able to withstand normal handling.
 The colder the climate the longer it will take to Gel & set to full strength.
 If low air temperatures are present heat the work area to above 15oC until the POUR on GLOSS is fully cured.